Grading Policies

 AU - Audit:

 See “Auditing a Class” in the Registration section.
 Most college credit courses are available for audit.
 College developmental courses are not available for audit.
-Courses in limited-admission programs may be audited only with the prior permission of the appropriate Dean and/or Program Coordinator.
+Courses in limited-admission programs may be audited only with the prior permission of the appropriate Dean or Collegewide Chair.
 To audit a course, a student must meet College admission requirements, be a matriculated student at EFSC, and be able to demonstrate that he or she meets the placement standards for the course to be audited.
-Students must petition the Associate Dean or Dean to request to audit a course after the student has had a previous attempt with a grade of “C” or higher.
+Students must appeal to a Dean or Collegewide Chair to request to audit a course after the student has had a previous attempt with a grade of “C” or higher.
 An audited course is posted on the student’s transcript with a final grade of “AU”.
 However, students auditing a course receive no credit for the course.
 An audit course is not counted or used when calculating GPA, academic standing, graduation requirements, veteran’s benefits, other financial aid eligibility, or for certifying enrollment for outside agencies.
 However, it is counted toward the third attempt rule.
+Once registered, an audited course cannot change from credit to audit or from audit to credit after the posted deadline.

 I - Incomplete: